Fuzzy-Stochastic Partial Differential Equations: Fuzzy and Fuzzy-Stochastic Quantities

-It is to be noted that the function space $H$ may in general be of any type.
-The main reason that we consider Sobolev spaces here is that in the present work such fuzzy functions appear as the coefficients, data, and solutions to PDE problems.
+We note that Sobolev and Hilbert spaces of functions are specific Banach spaces that we deal with in the context of fuzzy-stochastic PDEs, where functions with temporal/spatial, random, and fuzzy arguments appear as the coefficients, data, and solutions to the PDE problems.

-\begin{remark} A fuzzy Sobolev space-valued function is closely related to a fuzzy map with nonfuzzy arguments discussed in \cite{Moller_Beer:2004}.
-A fuzzy mapping on the nonfuzzy variables $\boldsymbol\kappa$, denoted by $\tilde{u}(\boldsymbol\kappa)$, may be formulated as a crisp mapping $u(\boldsymbol\kappa, \tilde{\bf z})$ on the nonfuzzy variables $\boldsymbol\kappa$ and a fuzzy vector $\tilde{\bf z}$ referred to as ``fuzzy bunch parameters'', i.e. $\tilde{u}(\boldsymbol\kappa) = u(\boldsymbol\kappa, \tilde{\bf z})$.
-In \cite{Moller_Beer:2004} this is called the bunch parameter respresentation of fuzzy functions.
-Fuzzy Sobolev space-valued functions are also related to ``fuzzifying functions'' discussed in \cite{Dubois_Prade:1980}. \end{remark}
+\begin{remark} A fuzzy Banach space-valued function is closely related to a fuzzy map with nonfuzzy arguments discussed in \cite{Moller_Beer:2004}.
+A fuzzy mapping on the nonfuzzy variables ${\bf p}$, denoted by $\tilde{u}({\bf p})$, may be formulated as a crisp mapping $u({\bf p}, \tilde{\bf z})$ on the nonfuzzy variables ${\bf p}$ and a fuzzy vector $\tilde{\bf z}$ referred to as ``fuzzy bunch parameters'', i.e. $\tilde{u}({\bf p}) = u({\bf p}, \tilde{\bf z})$.
+In \cite{Moller_Beer:2004} this is called the bunch parameter representation of fuzzy functions.
+Fuzzy Banach space-valued functions are also related to ``fuzzifying functions'' discussed in \cite{Dubois_Prade:1980}. \end{remark}